 The Abingdon Air and Country Show began in 2000 as a local fete organised by Neil Porter, a landscape gardener by trade.
-Created with the desire to put something back into the community, to provide a family day out at an affordable price.
+Created with the desire to put something back into the community and to provide a family day out at an affordable price.

 The 2000 event barely broke even, but through perseverance, the show has steadily grown into one of the area’s largest annual events and established itself as a highlight on the airshow calendar.

 Unlike the majority of the UK’s airshows, everyone involved in the show’s organisation is a volunteer.
-This has meant that, over the past 17 years, we have been able to donate over £89,000 to charity, including £72,095 to the Thames Valley Air Ambulance, £14,000 to Douglas House Respite Centre, and a further £3,000 to other local charities.
+This has meant that, over the past 20 years, we have been able to donate £100,000 to charity, including £82,895.70 to the Thames Valley Air Ambulance, £14,000 to Douglas House Respite Centre, and a further £3,350 to other local charities.

-As you can see, there's a lot of bills to pay - and the list isn't exhaustive - but we're proud that every year we are able to make a donation to very worthy charities, and we wouldn't be able to do so without your help and continued support, thank you.
+As you can see, there's a lot of bills to pay, and the above list isn't exhaustive, but we're proud that every year we are able to make a donation to very worthy charities, and we wouldn't be able to do so without your help and continued support, thank you.